 Flexibility.
 Most careers for a health science major provide a flexible schedule.

 Job Options.
+This ranks towards the top of overall benefits of a health science degree.
 If you have a passion for healthcare but aren't sure about a specific job title, this will give you an entry point to multiple careers in the industry.

 Cons of Health Science Degrees